 Shishin is tucked away in a quiet street in downtown Kyoto, and offers a unique dining experience for those curious about samurai culture.

-The restaurant is decked out in replica samurai swords and armour, and you’ll also enjoy a brief history lesson on the samurai by the English-speaking staff, along with your meal.
+The restaurant is decked out in replica samurai swords and armor, and you’ll also enjoy a brief history lesson on the samurai by the English-speaking staff, along with your meal.
 The restaurant also offers generous vegetarian options, for those on vegan and vegetarian diets.

 Located in the charming Pontocho district, Yamafuku is one of the best places to enjoy shabu shabu, or Japanese style hot pot.